by Collyn Rivers

 Adequate tow ball weight is essential

 That tow ball weight is imposed on a hitch that is (on average) 1.2-1.5 metres behind the tow vehicle’s rear axle.
-With locally-made travel trailers, the imposed weight maybe 250-350 kg (550-775 lb).
+With locally-made caravans, the imposed weight maybe 250-350 kg (550-775 lb).
 Increasingly, however, many new tow vehicles, however, are unable to cope with that weight.
 It may over-stress the chassis (or rear body structure) and/or the rear suspension and tyres.
 This particularly affects post-2015 vehicles as, in that year; most manufacturers of vehicles used for towing reduced the chassis thickness (from 3.5 mm to 3.00 mm).

 How a Weight Distribution Hitch Works